lottaLappalainen/weather-app/README.md

 A canon event in the programming journey: choosing weather application as an optional project

 Done with React and css.
-Were I to do this project today, I would rather use tailwind etc, instead of css, though the project helped with mastering flexbox.
+Were I to do this project today, I would rather use tailwind css etc, though the project helped with mastering flexbox.

 ## Getting Started